goanpeca/ATE.org/src/ATE/Instruments/README.md

 Also note that in the case of a 'plugin' the above could become:

     from foo.bar.jefke import K2000

+and still the ATE.org system can past this in ! :tada:

 now ... the point is that we can't maintain all implementations of everybody in the TDK group ... so we will need to work with plug-in's (as we do anyway for the 'import' stuff) OK, but when for example IC-Sense makes a test program